archesproject/arches-dev-training/slides/02-precourse-b-knockout.md

 ## Components

-- Composed of a template and a view model
+- Composed of a template and view model
 - Reusable within an application
 - Registering a component:
 ```javascript